 Here is one of the chapters from my newly published book, Writing: A Spiritual Voice.
 The image is the original cover of The Love of Devotion which this article refers to.

 A few days before the photo shoot for the book cover of The Love of Devotion (2014), I suddenly had the idea to wear a large, white, silk veil over my body and head.
 The veil is a universal representation of feminine spiritual devotion.
 It is ancient and transcultural.
 It represents the core qualities of spiritual love and inner beauty.
 It has its own particular manifestations in each religion, but is always equated with humility before God, devotion to goodness, and commitment to the spiritual path.
 My natural self is highly devotional.
 As a Westerner, and a raised Catholic, the archetypal symbol was probably arising from the stereotypic Catholic nun.

-In a later correspondence, he said, “You have been able to do what we have not.
+In later correspondence, he said, “You have been able to do what we have not.
 The Afghans tolerate us, but we have never been able to gain their trust.”

-There are many things an army can do and, unfortunately, they are still necessary.
+There are many things an army can do, and unfortunately, they are still necessary.
 However, what billions of U.S. defence dollars cannot do, we can do by reaching out with love, respect, and hope.

-We are unequivocally valued in the sight of God as men, women, and children—every culture, every skin colour, every demographic, rich and poor, every individual preference.
+We are unequivocally valued in the sight of God as men, women, and children—every culture, skin colour, demographic, rich and poor, and individual preference.
 That is the starting point.
 Not the endpoint.
 The beginning of creating a harmonious and flourishing world is to start from the basis of equal value.
 One world.
 One people.
 Different expressions.
-All loved.
-All valued.
+All loved—all valued.